Postpartum Workout: Diastasis Recti, Pelvic Floor and Core Strength

-In this article I’m going to cover 3 easy exercises that can help your body bounce back from baby as well as some common patient questions that might interest you.
+In this article, I’m going to cover 3 easy exercises that can help your body “bounce back” from baby as well as some common patient questions that might interest you.
 Seriously, “bouncing back” is more like steady, purposeful progression.

 *Q&A about diastasis is at the bottom of the article.

 Your body is supposed to bounce back after the baby, right?
 Well, not so fast.
 A couple key factors go into bouncing back naturally and one of them is chairs.
 That’s right, we sit too much in chairs instead of squatting.
-In the upcoming workout series, you will learn a safe progression for building deep squat strength.
+In the MomFit Workout Series, you will learn a safe progression for building deep squat strength.
 Deep squatting activates the glute max, which is not only your powerhouse for strength but also helps kick your pelvic floor back into action.
 A strong glute max also prevents mom butt!
 I say this in a distressing way because mom butt is associated with knee, hip and low back pain.
 It’s an issue that is best prevented before nagging orthopedic issues like back pain follow.
+We need glutes!!!
 Who would have thought looking great in a pair of jeans could be a health bonus?!